diakas/monitor/README.md

-# monitor
+# SmartHoldem HTML Network monitor

-SmartHoldem HTML Network monitor
+> edit html and replace 127.0.0.1 on your ip node address